 The same is true when God “destroys both soul and body in hell (Gehenna)” (Matthew 10:28).
 In regards to the body, when it is destroyed the remains will simply return to the dust from which it came (Genesis 3:19; Psalm 146:4).
 As for the soul, no one knows from what spiritual materials God creates a soul (immaterial life) but, whatever it is, when the soul is destroyed it will return to such.
 The simple fact is that the soul is destroyed, just like the log above.
 This is regardless of what materials it reverts to after its destruction.

 Incidentally, in light of the creation text, Genesis 2:7, which states that the soul and body are animated by a “breath of life” from God, some might wonder what happens to this “breath of life” when the soul is destroyed.
 Well, according to this creation text, it is the breath of life from God which makes the soul “a living soul.”
-When the soul is destroyed, the breath of life simply returns to God who gave it (see Ecclesiastes 12:7; Psalm 146:4; Job 34:14-15; 1Maccabees 2:62-63).
+When the soul is destroyed, the breath of life simply returns to God who gave it (see Ecclesiastes 12:7; Psalm 146:4; Job 34:14-15; 1 Maccabees 2:62-63).
 Naturally, a soul without God’s animating breath of life is a dead soul.
 See Appendix B for details on this issue.

 The simple fact is that God is the Creator of all things, including human beings; and whatever he creates he can just as easily de-create, that is, destroy.
 Why do religionists find this simple concept so difficult to grasp?

-NOTE: The only exception to this, as already pointed out in Chapter Four, would be beings that willing accept God’s gift of intrinsic immortality, such as all angelic beings.
-This will include redeemed human beings after their resurrection unto eternal life–see Luke 20:34-36.
+NOTE: The only exception to this, as pointed out in Chapter Four, would be beings that willing accept God’s gift of intrinsic immortality, such as all angelic beings.
+This will also include redeemed human beings after their resurrection unto eternal life–see Luke 20:34-36.